WHYAMERICASUCKS.COM

 Victor's own rate notice says its sewer rate jumped from $61.04 to $98.50 per month effective October 1, 2024.
 The city tied that increase to treatment-cost pressure from Driggs' regulatory problems and plant-upgrade needs.
 Victor's later wastewater finance explainer says the system's FY2026 sewer-fund budget is about $2.19 million and that a Victor-owned plant could push modeled monthly rates into roughly the $126 to $139 range depending on project cost.

-Driggs, meanwhile, shows a current in-city sewer base amount of $70.36 under rates effective October 1, 2025 and says its own plant expansion was estimated at $31.6 million at the 30 percent design stage.
-Those are not abstract planning numbers anymore.
-They are the public-money consequences of a regional arrangement falling apart.
+Driggs lists a current in-city sewer base amount of $70.36 under rates effective Oct.
+1, 2025.
+Driggs also says its plant expansion was estimated at $31.6 million at the 30 percent design stage.

 EPA said in January 2025 that Driggs agreed to pay a $400,000 penalty and undertake a major wastewater upgrade over chronic Clean Water Act violations.
 The federal consent decree says the government's complaint alleged 3,237 permit exceedances plus sampling, recordkeeping, and chain-of-custody problems.
 Driggs did not admit liability in that decree, but it did agree to the compliance regime.